·

 verb “back”

-back; he backs; past backed, part. backed; ger. backing
+infinitive back; he backs; past tense backed; past part. backed; ger. backing

 1. to move backwards